nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User enters the command to list all persons and pairs.
 2. FL shows all the current elderly, volunteers and pairs.
+3. User sees all persons and pairs in FL.

    Use case ends.